Level 3 Award in Administering Emergency Oxygen

 This qualification is for people who have a specific responsibility to be able to safely administer and monitor the effects of emergency oxygen within their scope of practice.
 This includes (but is not limited to) the following roles/personnel:

-• A first aider operating in a high risk workplace such as: • In welding, flame cutting and similar processes;
+• First aider and those operating in a high risk workplace such as offshore First aider

 • In steelworks and chemical plants